Title: Media

 End Point Assessment (EPA)

 An EPA is an assessment at the end of your apprenticeship.
-It will assess you against the knowledge, skills, and behaviors (KSBs) in the occupational standard.
+It will assess you against the knowledge, skills, and behaviours (KSBs) in the occupational standard.
 Your training will cover the KSBs.
 The EPA is your opportunity to show an independent assessor how well you can carry out the occupation you have been trained for.
 Your employer and training provider should tell you what to expect and how to prepare for your EPA.
 The length of the training for this apprenticeship is typically15 months.
-The EPA period is typically3 months.
+The EPA period is typically 3 months.

 The overall grades available for this apprenticeship are: